flancian/flancia/pages/flancia.md

 ---

-Flancia is a work of speculative fiction and associated practice in the space of [protopias](https://flancia.org/protopias).
+Flancia is a work of speculative fiction and associated practice in the space of [protopian thinking](https://anagora.org/protopian-thinking).
 It is by its very nature an eternal draft.
 Please excuse the many mistakes.

 <em>Things may get weirder before they get better :)</em>